Iran protests to Poland over Iran-focused summit

-DUBAI (Reuters) - Iran’s foreign ministry summoned a senior Polish diplomat on Sunday to protest Poland’s jointly hosting a global summit with the United States focused on the Middle East, particularly Iran, state news agency IRNA reported.
+DUBAI (Reuters) - Iran’s foreign ministry summoned a senior Polish diplomat to protest at Poland’s jointly hosting a global summit with the United States focused on the Middle East, particularly Iran, state news agency IRNA reported on Sunday.

 U.S. Secretary of State Mike Pompeo said on Friday the summit — to be held in Warsaw on Feb.
 13-14 - would focus on stability and security in the Middle East, including on the “important element of making sure that Iran is not a destabilising influence”.